zsparal/api-documentation/source/components/overview.rst

    Location: https://pay.mollie.com/authenticate/b47ef2ce1d3bea2ddadf3895080d1d4c
    Connection: Closed

 It is possible an error occurs during or after 3-D Secure authentication.
-See :doc:`handling-errors` on how to handle these cases.
+See :doc:`Handling errors </components/handling-errors>` for more information on how to handle these cases.

 Browser support
 ---------------